Course

 Equipment

-There are a number of things you will be required to have at the beginning of your course.
+There are a number of things you will be required to have at the beginning of your study.
 We understand that most students have to work to a very tight budget so we have limited the required tools to those that are absolutely essential for you to be able to start work here.
-We will send you a list of essentials before you enrol but items you are likely to need will include an LED head torch, comfortable safety (steel toe cap) shoes as well as rulers, craft knives, a junior hacksaw and a good set of drawing pens and pencils.
+We will send you a list of essential and desirable equipment before you enrol, but items all students will need include an LED head torch, comfortable safety (steel toe cap) footwear, an 8m tape measure, a good quality (Bahco) 8-inch adjustable spanner, a 1:25 scale ruler, craft knives and craft scissors, an A4 sketch book and lever arch folder, and a good set of technical drawing pens and pencils.
+This initial outlay could cost around £75-£85 on average.

 Trips and training courses

 As part of the various modules on the programme, some class trips may be offered to help support your learning.
 Some of these will form part of the curriculum but most will be important additions to your work.
-Some trips may be free or subsidised but you may be required to cover some costs yourself.
+Some trips may be free or subsidised, but you may be required to cover some costs yourself.
+There is typically an external trip in first year and second year of study, which costs somewhere around £25 -£30 each.

-Throughout your studies there will also be opportunities to attend training courses that will help you enhance your skills and employability.
-These are not compulsory but you will have to make a contribution towards the cost of the training courses you choose to attend.
-The opportunities offered vary each year but past courses have included First Aid training and Cueing to Music.
+Throughout your studies there will also be opportunities to attend additional short training courses that will help you enhance your skills and employability.
+These are not compulsory, but you will have to contribute towards the cost of the training courses you choose to attend.
+The opportunities offered vary each year, but past training has included First Aid training and Cueing to Music sessions.
+There is also an opportunity in the third year of the programme for any additional training to count towards a module assessment, though this is not compulsory.

 Seeing shows

 You should see live performances as often as you can.
-This is not a compulsory, but it will help your development as a technician.
+This is not compulsory, but it will help your professional development.
 Theatre visits are not covered by your tuition fees, so you’ll need to cover these costs yourself.
 Most theatres offer student discounts for tickets (becoming a member of YEP means you have access to cheap tickets at the Liverpool Playhouse and Everyman Theatre) and we are occasionally offered a limited number of free or discounted tickets for shows in the city.
 We also encourage you to see all LIPA shows.
 We offer discounted student tickets to make this as affordable as possible.
-Every year we organise trips to theatres in Manchester.
-In these cases, ticket costs and travel needs to be met by each individual.
+From time to time, we may also organise trips to regional theatres for backstage technical tours or to see a performance.
+In these cases, any travel and ticket costs will be additional.

 Cost of living